Lynn Horvath (1937 - 2020) - Obituary

 It is with great sorrow that the family of Lynn E. Horvath (nee Meschede) shares that she peacefully passed away on September 12, 2020 at the age of 83.

-Lynn was a resident of the Sarasota, FL area for over 45 years, having moved from Gary, Indiana with her dear husband and young family.
+Lynn was a resident of the Sarasota, FL area for over 45 years, having moved from Gary, IN with her dear husband and young family.

-She is survived by her husband Carl; four children: Carla (Michael) Koleff, Timothy (Patti) Horvath, Jennifer (Fred) Paravicini, and Lisa (Michael) Ashley, all of the Sarasota/Bradenton area; siblings Louis (Theresa) Meschede, Kathy Meschede, and Rick Meschede; sister-in-law Judy Meschede; nine

 A celebration of Lynn's life will be held at a later date.